helenafeldner/Breakout/README.md

 ## About the Project

-We built the game using the DIKUArcade game engine https://github.com/diku-dk/DIKUArcade/tree/cb18385a95d1d345be829ad546c62eebd2188a3b, with a strong focus on clean software architecture and design principles.
+We built the game using the <a href="https://github.com/diku-dk/DIKUArcade/tree/cb18385a95d1d345be829ad546c62eebd2188a3b">DIKUArcade game engine</a>, with a strong focus on clean software architecture and design principles.
 Our main goals were modularity, reusability, and clarity — both in code and gameplay experience.

 ## Key Features
 A custom state machine to handle game states like start, play, pause, and game over